pagkly/Zed/Investopedia3/Comparative Advantage.md

 A contemporary example: China’s comparative advantage with the United States is in the form of cheap labor.
 Chinese workers produce simple consumer goods at a much lower opportunity cost.
 The United States’ comparative advantage is in specialized, capital-intensive labor.
 American workers produce sophisticated goods or investment opportunities at lower opportunity costs.
 Specializing and trading along these lines benefit each.

-The theory of comparative advantage helps to explain why [protectionism](https://www.investopedia.com/terms/p/protectionism.asp) is typically unsuccessful.
+The theory of comparative advantage helps to explain why [[protectionism]](https://www.investopedia.com/terms/p/protectionism.asp) is typically unsuccessful.
 Adherents to this analytical approach believe that countries engaged in international trade will have already worked toward finding partners with comparative advantages.

-If a country removes itself from an international trade agreement, if a government imposes [tariffs](https://www.investopedia.com/terms/t/tariff.asp), and so on, it may produce a local benefit in the form of new jobs and industry.
+If a country removes itself from an international trade agreement, if a government imposes [[tariffs]](https://www.investopedia.com/terms/t/tariff.asp), and so on, it may produce a local benefit in the form of new jobs and industry.
 However, this is not a long-term solution to a trade problem.
 Eventually, that country will be at a disadvantage relative to its neighbors: countries that were already better able to produce these items at a lower opportunity cost.

 ## Criticisms of Comparative Advantage

 Why doesn't the world have open trading between countries?
-When there is [free trade](https://www.investopedia.com/terms/f/free-trade.asp), why do some countries remain poor at the expense of others?
+When there is [[free trade]](https://www.investopedia.com/terms/f/free-trade.asp), why do some countries remain poor at the expense of others?
 Perhaps comparative advantage does not work as suggested.
 There are many reasons this could be the case, but the most influential is something that economists call [rent seeking](https://www.investopedia.com/terms/r/rentseeking.asp).
 Rent seeking occurs when one group organizes and lobbies the government to protect its interests.

 Say, for example, the producers of American shoes understand and agree with the free-trade argument but they also know that their narrow interests would be negatively impacted by cheaper foreign shoes.
 Even if laborers would be most productive by switching from making shoes to making computers, nobody in the shoe industry wants to lose their job or see profits decrease in the short run.